SUBU Advice provides free, independent, non-judgemental and confidential advice and information to all BU students

-Neil Gallivan: SUBU Advice Supervisor
+Neil Gallivan: SUBU Advice Manager:

 Before joining SUBU Advice in April 2015, I was employed as a Personal Advisor with a Local Authority supporting and working with Care Leavers and estranged young people.
 My previous role was based in a residential college setting as an Assistant Team Manager, supporting with young people with Autistic Spectral Disorders.

 I studied at the University of Brighton, graduating in Fine Art: printmaking and I have an NVQ Level 4 in Advice and Guidance.
 I enjoy my current role with SUBU Advice as it allows the opportunity to work with a broad and diverse range of people and challenges, I demonstrate a solution-focused approach to providing advice and guidance and have a strong passion for travelling.

 I have worked in all aspects of education from Early Years to Higher Education for 11 years.
 In 2014 I graduated at Canterbury Christchurch University with a Degree in Primary Education.
 I went on to be elected at Christ Church Students Union as President Welfare and Education for 1 year.
 This opened my eyes to what I really enjoy which is the guidance and advice part of “teaching” so I really wanted to aim for this type of role post sabbatical year.

 I came to SUBU advice in Aug 2015 as the Advice Receptionist, training and moving to Advice Worker in March 2016.
 Since then I have worked towards training in Domestic Violence, Different Learning Abilities and International student support and I have completed an NVQ 4 in Advice and Guidance to further my development in advice.